 To read more about the application process, click here.

 To start the application process, click here.
 Current and accepted prospective students must use their USM Campus ID and SOAR password.

-Claude E. Fike Scholarship: This scholarship is for an undergraduate with financial need and at least 3.0 GPA.
+Claude E. Fike Scholarship: This scholarship is for an undergraduate with financial need and a GPA of at least 3.0.
 Students must submit a brief (250-500 word) statement explaining their financial need.
-Awards normally range from $500-700.
+Award amounts vary by year.

-Russell Miller Memorial Scholarship: This $1000 scholarship goes to the undergraduate who combines academic achievement with community service.
-The who is a History major or minor with at least a 3.0 GPA.
+Russell Miller Memorial Scholarship: This $1,000 scholarship goes to the undergraduate who combines academic achievement with community service.
+Eligible students must be History majors or minors and have a GPA of 3.0 or higher.
 The recipient must have 4-12 hours per year of community service with a recognized service agency, such as the American Red Cross, Salvation Army, or another 501(c) (3) organization.
 All applications must include: An ESSAY (500 words) or AUDIO-VISUAL PRESENTATION describing ONE of the following:

-- How the scholarship will be used;
+- How the scholarship will be used

-- A description of the connections between the U.S. Civil War and current events in the U.S.;
+- A description of the connections between the US Civil War and current events in the US

-- The reason for your community service work.
+- The reason for your community service work

 Lamar Powell History Graduet Scholarship: This award goes to a graduate assistant in the History Department who has served above and beyond the call in assisting the endevours of the Dale Center for the Study of War & Society each year.
 Award amounts vary by year.

 Jay Washam Memorial Scholarship: This scholarship is for a graduate student working on a thesis or dissertation.
 The student must submit a 500-word essay explaining their project and financial need along with a letter from his or her mentor confirming progress and worthiness.
 Award amounts vary by year.